 I ended up walking the gem show for three days, and collecting items that I thought people would like.
 I took pictures of my finds and posted them to Facebook, and by the time I got home, I HAD ORDERS TO FILL.
 I WAS ECSTATIC!

-As time went on I realized that a 45 to 60 minute commute to and from work every day, which barely kept a roof over my head, was no longer an option for me.
+As time went on I realized that a 45 to 60 minute commute to and from work every day, which barely kept a roof over my head, was no longer an option.
 I could no longer serve others while my own life force was being drained daily to profit others in an unfathomable and inequitable way.
 I had to follow my passion and live my own truth.
 I had to follow my own dreams and fulfill my own heart's desires.
-If not, my grandsons my very well never get the chance to really know their crazy grandma Sheri, better.
+If not, my grandsons may very well never get the chance to really know their crazy grandma Sheri.

-So here I am, six months out from the day I left work on medical leave, continuing to have physical issues, but having learned that the saying "Do what you love and the money will follow" is TRUE.
+So here I am, continuing to have physical issues, but having learned that the saying "Do what you love and the money will follow" is TRUE.
 The Joyful Mystic is alive and well in me, helping me see and understand that the power has been within me all along; the time just had to be right.
 At sixty-years-old I was reluctant to give up all my safety nets to follow my dreams.
 One thing good about corporate America is there are those benefits.
 But are they worth our life blood when we have no energy left to follow our own dreams?
 For me the answer was, and is, a resounding NO!

 That road to Tucson transformed me.
 It washed away my fear of the physical pain, letting me know that when you're doing what you love the pain doesn't really matter anymore.
 It's still there, but my heart sings when I first open my eyes each morning knowing that my crystal treasures are waiting for me to find them new homes.
 I get butterflies when I see them scattered all over the table where they are laid out.
 I'm like a kid at Christmas waiting for Santa to come and leave presents, only the gifts I look forward to are the gifts of the spirit that come from knowing in my heart that I’m finally living my truth and serving the light within me.